filipesilva/dotfiles/.doom.d/cheatsheet.md

 J - join line below
 dd - delete line
 d9d - delete 9 lines after
-D - delete from cursor to end of line yy - copy line
+D - delete from cursor to end of line (also d$) d0 - delete from cursor to start of line yy - copy line
 Y - copy from cursor to end of line p - paste after cursor